Saint Library

 Christmas at the Baptismal Font

-On Christmas Day, Remigius baptized Clovis I, King of the Franks, telling him: 'Bow thy head, O Sicambrian, adore what thou hast burned'; three thousand Frankish warriors followed their king into the font the same day, founding the Catholic identity of France.
+On Christmas Day, Remigius baptized Clovis I, King of the Franks, telling him: 'Bow thy head, O Sicambrian, adore what thou hast burned, burn what thou hast adored.'
+Approximately three thousand Frankish warriors and subjects were baptized the same day, founding the Catholic identity of France.

 511